triplepoint/ansible-unison/README.md

 `Unison` must be installed (see above).

 # Role Variables
-- `unison_project_name`: False _# Must be explicitly overridden.
+- `unison_project_name`: false _# Must be explicitly overridden.
 The target name which Unison will use as a shorthand for this sync._
 - `unison_local_mount_directory`: . _# The directory on the localhost with which to sync the remote directory defined by `unison_remote_mount_directory`._
 - `unison_remote_mount_directory`: /vagrant _# The directory to create and keep synced on the remote host.
 Note that it will be modified when Unison is executed!_
 - `unison_local_config_directory`: ~/.unison _# Where on the local host is Unison expecting its configuration files to live?_